isabella232/templates-5/tools_and_plugins/README.md

   </a>
 </p>

 <h4 align="center">Bitrise CLI is a Command Line Interface for running your Workflows and automate your local development processes (or almost anything) with a single terminal command.
-To see which steps you can use in your Workflows visit our <a href="https:/github.com/bitrise-io/bitrise-steplib">StepLib</a> or the <a href="https://app.bitrise.io/integrations">Integrations</a> page.
 </h4>

 <p align="center">